ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 # Byterange Media Types

-## The multipart/byteranges media type
+## The multipart/byteranges Media Type

 The following illustrates a request with a "multipart/byteranges" body to write two ranges in a document: